fgg89/portmonitoring/README.md

 * portscanner -- core logic, scans open ports and stores the raw data into a volume.
 * fluentd -- sidecar container that has access to the volume where data is stored, parses it and streams it into CloudWatch.

 *NOTE: It would be advisable to add a third container with log rotation logic.
-This was out of scope for this project since there is no intentation to run it in production systems.*
+This was out of scope for this project since we do not aim to run it in production systems at this point.*

 The portscanner docker image is fetched from a private DockerHub repository.
 A secret was created in Kubernetes for login into this repository and be able to pull the image: